VJZ-Corp/vjz-corp.github.io/resources/tutorials/irregular-polygons-area.md

 \end{vmatrix} \bigg).
 $$

-In the equation above, $A$ is the area of the polygon, $(x_i, y_i)$ is the cartesian coordinate of the $i$-th vertex, and $n$ is the number of vertices. *We start indexing at 0 to stay consistent with computer science conventions.* We will prove this formula true by developing it below.
+In the equation above, $A$ is the area of the polygon, $(x_i, y_i)$ is the cartesian coordinate of the $i$-th vertex, and $n$ is the number of vertices. *The formula starts indexing at 0 to stay consistent with computer science conventions.*  In the next section, we will show you why this formula works for any polygon, regular or irregular.

 **At this point, you should have some understanding of vector calculus before proceeding.**